venv

 This means it may not be possible for one Python installation to meet the requirements of every application.
 If application A needs version 1.0 of a particular module but application B needs version 2.0, then the requirements are in conflict and installing either version 1.0 or 2.0 will leave one application unable to run.

 Before installing django or streamlit, it is best that you install a virtual environment first.
-Or it could be pipenv, poetry, virtualenv, conda or venv.
+Or it could be pipenv, poetry, virtualenv, conda (anaconda and miniconda) or venv.
 In this tutorial, we use venv.

 To install venv.